 In your Dropbox folder on the Files app, you can:

 - Browse your files

 - Download files

 - To download a file, you need access to Wi-Fi or cellular data.
 If you need to view a file offline, make the file available offline in the Dropbox iOS app

 - Copy files

 - Rename files

 - Upload files directly to Dropbox from supported apps

-We’re working to make Dropbox work seamlessly with the Files app.
-However, some Dropbox features aren't yet available from the Files app.
+Some Dropbox features aren't available from the Files app.
 These features include: